Which Mac should I buy?

 What is it?
 The iMac is Apple’s iconic all-in-one computer.
 Made of aluminum, the iMac has a built-in display and looks stately as it sits on a desk.
 It also offers top-notch performance.

 Who’s it for?
 The iMac is great for both novices and demanding users.
 It can handle general-purpose and heavy-duty tasks equally well.
 It’s ideal for someone who needs to buy a complete computer setup (keyboard, mouse or trackpad, and display) and wants to maximize workspace efficiency.

 What are the specifications?
-Four iMac models are currently available.
-Two of them have 21.5-inch displays, while the other two have 27-inch displays.
+Five iMac models are currently available.
+Three of them have 21.5-inch displays, while the other two have 27-inch displays.
 All iMacs come standard with 8GB of memory and a 1TB hard drive.